 This conference is driven by our belief that fundamental changes are needed if people who experience psychosis are to have their psychological and social care needs met adequately.
 The following statement, our ‘Liverpool Declaration’ sets out our beliefs about the kind of changes that are needed.
-Individuals who would like to express support, please pledge support here.
+Individuals and organisations who would like to express their support, please pledge support here.

 ISPS Liverpool Declaration